 - Group self-build (equity redemption) policy (grandfathered for properties in which equity investment shares remain issued - this policy remains in its original format)

 The Master Agreement sets out the reporting requirements.
-If you have questions about these please contact your Business Relations Specialist.
+If you have questions about these please contact your BRS.

 SAHT transfer properties

-For more information visit Transfer of public housing properties to community housing providers.
+Visit Transfer of public housing properties to community housing providers for more information.